resheku/my-awesome/README.md

 ## HTML

 - [ChartsCSS/charts.css](https://github.com/ChartsCSS/charts.css) - Open source CSS framework for data visualization.
+- [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems
 - [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) -  DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.
 - [abhivaikar/howtheytest](https://github.com/abhivaikar/howtheytest) - A collection of public resources about how software companies test their software
 - [alexherbo2/krabby](https://github.com/alexherbo2/krabby) - A keyboard interface to the web, inspired by Kakoune